cosmos/gravity-bridge/README.md

 # And finally, confirm that the prophecy was successfully processed and that new eth was minted to the testuser address
 ebcli query account $(ebcli keys show testuser -a) --trust-node

-# Check ebrelayer connection to ebd
-ebrelayer status

-# Initialize the Relayer service for automatic claim processing
-ebrelayer init testing wss://ropsten.infura.io/ws 3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb "LogLock(bytes32,address,bytes,address,uint256,uint256)" $(ebcli keys show validator -a)

-# Make a claim on the event in active ebrelayer by entering
-Y/n

-# Enter password associated with the active validator account
-password = [VALIDATOR_PASSWORD]

-# Depositing funds to Peggy using Remix.ethereum.org
-1. Compile Peggy.sol with solc v0.5.0
-2. Set the environment as Injected Web3 Ropsten
-3. On 'Run' tab, select Peggy and enter "0x3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb" in 'At Address' field
-4. Select 'At Address' to load the deployed contract
-5. Enter the following for the variables under function lock():
-  _recipient = [HASHED_COSMOS_RECIPIENT_ADDRESS] (for testuser cosmos1pjtgu0vau2m52nrykdpztrt887aykue0hq7dfh, enter "0x636f736d6f7331706a74677530766175326d35326e72796b64707a74727438383761796b756530687137646668")
-  _token = [DEPLOYED_TOKEN_ADDRESS] (erc20 not currently supported, enter "0x0000000000000000000000000000000000000000" for ethereum)
-  _amount = [WEI_AMOUNT]
-6. Enter the same number from _amount as the transaction's value (in wei)
-7. Select "transact" to send the lock() transaction

-# Depositing funds to Peggy using CLI [coming soon]

 ```

 ## Using the application from rest-server